top of page

 3 - Perform a Quick test - Adjust White balance parameters - Kelvin, color phase, and color filter 🎨

-The Sony RX100 VI is much colder, so to match it with the a6700 I raised the temperature at 3700 Kelvin and shifted the color phase down to -4.
+The Sony RX100 VI is much colder, so to match it with the a6700 I raised the temperature +300 Kelvin and shifted the color phase down to -4.
 These adjustments added more warmth to the image and shifted the blues towards magenta and skin tones towards amber, coming closer to the a6700.

 And the colors are already coming much closer than before.